-There is one exception to the minimum supported and recommended JDK versions in the following table.
+There is one exception to the minimum supported and recommended JDK versions listed below.
 If Oracle releases a security patch that affects server-side Java before the next minor release of Cloudera products, the Cloudera support policy covers customers using the patch.